pakastin/frzr/README.md

 - Models/collections can be viewmodels / viewcollections or simple models/collections.
 - Small learning curve: only models and collections!
 - Embraces vanilla JS!
+- No HTML mixed in JS or JS mixed in HTML

 ## model(params)